Testing my limits on Cotopaxi Volcano

 When we finally reached the refuge, our guide Henry sat us all down and asked us to seriously consider whether we wanted to continue.
 The weather was unusually bad, he said, and it might be tricky ascending further.
 Part of me wanted to skip happily down, but part of me felt disappointed.
 We had come this far, surely we could make it to the glacier?

 After 10 minutes of uhming and ahhing, and with the gentle encouragement of Peter and Sprightly Scottish Lass, we decided as a group to continue.
 We piled our soggy layers back on and set out into the cold.
 My scarf became wet from my warm breath.
-I adjusted it but only ended up with scarf wet from the rain.
+I adjusted it but only ended up with a scarf wet from the rain.
 My fingers were numb inside my wet gloves and the searing cold air seemed to shoot through my nose straight into my brain.
 One foot in front of the other.
 One foot in front of the other and so it went, all the way up to 5,000m.

 Atlas & BOots

 When we finally reached the glacier, we caught our breath long enough for a cheer.
-It had been a relatively short trek but the sense of achievement was fantastic.
+It had been a relatively short trek but the sense of achievement was great.
 I got a glimpse into why Peter likes to climb mountains (not that I’d be joining him again any time soon).
 We took a few moments to enjoy the dramatic vista and to snap some pictures of us looking more than a little bedraggled.
 And then, just like that, the hard part was over and we were heading back down.

 Piling into the waiting car at the base was both a relief and a pain.
 Our dripping clothes and soggy skin didn’t make for a pleasurable ride back to our hotel.
 Thankfully, our cabana at The Secret Garden Cotopaxi had a roaring fire waiting for us.
 This gem of a lodge is the perfect place from which to explore Cotopaxi National Park.
 With stunning vistas of the volcano, a real log fire in the cabanas and communal area, and a hot tub, this isn’t your garden-variety hostel.